 In this large, multi-neighborhood park, there is a golf course, carousel ($3 per ride), seven playgrounds, a picnic area, hiking trails, and a walking and bike trail that weaves through the entire park.
 Visitors can also explore the park on horseback.

-Between North Channel Bridge and Cross Bay Bridge on Cross Bay Boulevard, Broad Channel
+After North Channel Bridge on Cross Bay Boulevard, Broad Channel

-Hours: Sunrise to sunset daily; 9am-5pm daily for visitor center
+Hours: Trials open sunrise to sunset daily; visitor center open daily, 9am-5pm.

 Includes the Queens Rose Garden, Green Roof Plant Collection, Fragrance Walk (shrubs, perennials, and bulbs that are especially fragrant during the growing season), Children’s Garden, Bee Garden, and other thematic gardens and historic plantings.
 Visitors can see a variety of different plants in bloom each month.
 The garden regularly hosts programs that demonstrate environmental stewardship, promote sustainability, and celebrate the rich cultural connections between people and plants.
-Children can get involved by planting vegetables, herbs, and annual flowers in the Children’s Garden during QBG’s spring, summer, and fall Children’s Garden sessions.
+Children ages 2-14 can get involved in seasonal, hands-on gardening experiences year-round.
+Visit queensbotanicalgarden.org/kidsprograms for more information.

 Queens County Farm Museum

 Hours: Grounds open 10am-5pm daily.
-April through November: Hayrides ($2) and farmhouse tours offered weekends, 11am-4pm; farmer-led tours offered the first Saturday of the month.
+April through November: Hayrides ($2) and farmhouse tours offered weekends, 11am-3pm; farmer-led tours offered the first Saturday of the month.

 Admission: FREE, except on special event days

-The farm is the longest continuously farmed site in New York State.
-The site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard, and an herb garden.
+The farm is the longest continuously farmed site in New York City.
+The site includes historic farm buildings, livestock, farm vehicles and implements, planting fields, an orchard, and an herb garden.
 Each month offers new events and programs.

 Socrates Sculpture Park